 Get Some Eco-Friendly Basics From the Art Store

 You’ll need neutrals among all this chaos of vintage, newsprint, scarves, and leftover ribbon.
-I suggest getting plain white paper or brown Kraft a.k.a. postal paper from the craft or office supply store.
+I suggest getting plain white paper or brown kraft a.k.a. postal paper from the craft or office supply store.
 The benefit of using plain paper is that while glossy paper has a tendency to slip and requires tape, postal paper doesn’t need any tape to stay put, just ribbon.
 While you’re at the art store, you could also get some white chalk or small set of charcoal crayons to label the presents, some brown or white twine, or simple white or red cloth ribbon.

 Make Your Own Custom Wrapping

 If you’re the type of person who likes to go the extra mile, you can create your own custom eco-friendly tissue paper, stickers, and tape with noissue. noissue was created for small businesses, so their minimums are super low, which means it’s accessible for individuals too.
 Just upload your own design, receive your product in 2-3 weeks, and your friends and family will be extra-impressed.
 You can read more about noissue here.
 Use code ECOCULT10 for 10% off your first order.